streembit/streembit-updater/README.md

 The purpose of this script is to auto update corresponding code base right after another commit was pushed to github.

-There are limited set of option to configure script, you'll find them in config.json file
+There are limited set of option to configure the script, and you'll find all of them in config.json file

-As you may noticed, each item on the main level represents a repository.
+As you may noticed, each item on the main level object represents a repository.
-Repository name MUST match a name of repo you want to auto update.
+An object key MUST match of repo you want to auto update.

 Next, considering the following excerpt
 ```json